One of the greatest challenges that face would-be digital nomads is how to gain a client base.

 The first thing you want to do is really take the time to explore the platform.
 This doesn’t just mean how it works.
 You want to take the time to really explore your competition as a freelancer, how the ‘gigs’ work, what people are offering, and how to make a profile.
 This will all make setting up your Fiverr account a lot easier.

 Set aside a day, and spend a few hours looking around the platform.
 Search for sellers who offer similar services to what you hope to offer, and examine their profiles closely.
-Look at top end sellers, as well as end bottom end sellers, and note what sets them apart from each other.
+Look at top-end sellers, as well as bottom-end sellers, and note what sets them apart from each other.

 Take the time to see what courses and perk Fiverr have to offer for your services.
 See if they add any value to you and if you should use them for yourself.